The Average Down Payment On A House, Explained

 Whether putting 20% down is a good or bad idea is a personal decision, but there are some factors to consider.

-John is ready to buy a house.
-He has $60,000 in his savings account and has his eye on a $200,000 house.
-He knows he can put down 20% ($40,000) and still have money for the closing costs, which are usually 3% – 6% of the purchase price.
+Let’s present a hypothetical, common situation.
+Taylor is ready to buy a house.
+They have $60,000 in their savings account and are interested in a $200,000 house.
+They know they can put down 20% ($40,000) and still have enough for the closing costs, which are usually 3% – 6% of the purchase price.

 Pros Of Putting 20% Down

-There are advantages to putting 20% down on a home, including the following.
+There are advantages to putting 20% down on a home, including the following:

-- Your mortgage payments will be smaller because you paid more upfront.
+• Your mortgage payments will be smaller because you paid more up front.
 The less you borrow, the less you have to pay back.

-- You’re likely to qualify for a better interest rate.
+• You’re likely to qualify for a better interest rate.
 The less money you borrow, the less risk you pose to a lender.
 This can allow you to get better rates and terms.

-- You won’t have to pay PMI.
+• You won’t have to pay PMI.
 With a 20% down payment, you don’t have to worry about paying PMI.
 This makes your payment even lower.

-- You’ll start with higher equity in your home.
+• You’ll start with higher equity in your home.
 The money you put down on your home gives you instant equity.
 This increases your net worth and means you’ll get more money in your pocket when you sell the home.

 Cons Of Putting 20% Down

 There are downsides to putting 20% down too, which is why it’s not for everyone.
-Here’s what to consider.
+Here’s what to consider:

-- You may end up paying more in rent while you save toward a down payment.
+• You may end up paying more in rent while you save toward a down payment.
 It can take time to save 20% for a home.
 This could mean you spend more money on rent for longer than you anticipated.

-- You could deplete your emergency fund.
+• You could deplete your emergency fund.
 If you use all your savings, you won’t have money put aside for emergencies, which can cause financial issues.

-- You’ll have less money to pay toward closing costs.
+• You’ll have less money to pay toward closing costs.
 If you only have 20% saved, you may have to ask your lender or seller to cover your closing costs.

 Deciding What Down Payment Is Right For You

 Choosing the right down payment is a personal decision.
 However, you should consider your budget, financial situation and what you’re comfortable with financially.
+Your real estate agent can also help guide you to what down payment amount is right for you based on local insights.

 If you can’t put 20% down, you may still qualify for a loan, but will most likely pay PMI.
 If you can’t qualify, there are other options, including down payment assistance programs.